Skip to main content

 The most common deck-building mistake is using a 4x4 post where a 6x6 is required.
 A 4x4 pressure-treated post looks sturdy when you hold it, but its structural limits are surprisingly low — especially when notched for a beam bearing.

-A 4x6 post (3.5" x 5.5" actual) adds 57% more cross-section than a 4x4 and handles loads up to about 72 square feet of tributary area at heights up to 8 feet.
-It is a good choice for mid-height decks (5-8 feet) with moderate loading.
+A 4x6 post (3.5" x 5.5" actual) adds 57% more cross-section than a 4x4 and buys several extra feet of permitted height at the same tributary area — for southern pine, about 12'-0" at 80 square feet against the 4x4's 9'-5".
 The wider dimension also provides better bearing surface for beam connections.

 A 6x6 post (5.5" x 5.5" actual) is the workhorse for standard deck construction.
-It handles up to 144 square feet of tributary area and heights up to 14 feet.
-Most builders default to 6x6 for all deck posts because the cost difference per post ($15-$20 more than a 4x4 at 8 feet) is trivial compared to the structural margin it provides.
-The deck weight limit calculator determines the total load each post carries so you can size it correctly.
+Southern pine 6x6s are permitted to the table's full 14-foot height across every tributary column; the Douglas fir group holds 14 feet through 100 square feet before tapering.
+Most builders default to 6x6 for all deck posts because the cost difference per post (about $36 more than a 4x4 at 8 feet in this tool's pricing) is trivial compared to the structural margin it provides.
+Posts are a minor line in the overall budget, where the bigger drivers of deck cost are decking material, deck size, and labour.
+The tributary load tool determines the total load each post carries so you can size it correctly.

 The Notching Problem